asdcid/Comparison-of-neighbour-joining-software/README.md

-### 2. Input format
+##  Input format

-The supported input format of each software (TODO test .gz of all)
+The supported input format of each software

 |  Software | MSA | Distance matrix |
 | ------------- | ------------- | ------------- |